elenderg/PAL-1000/instruções de compilação.md

 `Scan the type's fields given the rider.`

-`If the rider's token is not the period byte, abort with "Your punctuation is bad here._" and the rider; exit.`
+`If the rider's token is not the period byte, abort with "Your punctuation is bad here." and the rider; exit.`

 `Move the rider (compiler rules).`